 Fr.
 Shnork Souin, (Baptismal name- Gregory Haig),

 Ordained a deacon in October of 1993, Fr.
 Shnork was ordained to the priesthood on March 4, 1994 by Abp.
-Hovnan Derderian, the primate of the Canadian Diocese.
+Hovnan Derderian, the primate of the Canadian Diocese now of California.
 He served as the parish pastor of St. Gregory Armenian Church in St. Catharine’s Ontario since October 1993.
-During this time he was also appointed the vicar of the Southern Ontario region taking care of the spiritual needs of the tri parishes of the Niagara Region..
+During this time he was also appointed the vicar of the Southern Ontario region taking care of the spiritual needs of the tri-parishes of the Niagara Region..

 In addition to his pastoral duties, which included mission work in the Armenian communities of Alberta, Fr.
 Shnork served as a governor of the Canadian Council of Churches (CCC) and was elected as one of three Vice Presidents of the executive of the CCC in May of 2000, being nominated by the caucus of the Orthodox Churches..